wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A mysterious tower attracts storms by the',
     'A sky-temple was built beyond the',
     'Flying icebergs host the',
+    'A hurricane has its eye set on the',
   ];

  gen_data['airhazard'] = [